 Prior to the inception of NoMA Bark Park, local residents were using the Earlewood Park baseball fields to give their dogs a chance to run off-leash together.
-The lack of nearby alternatives inspired a group of avid dog owners to reach out to the City of Columbia and the Earlewood Community Citizens Organization (ECCO) for assistance in founding a new dog park.
+The lack of nearby alternatives inspired a group of avid dog owners, led by Rebecca Haynes, to reach out to the City of Columbia and the Earlewood Community Citizens Organization (ECCO) for assistance in founding a new dog park.

 of Membership Fees

 NoMA Bark Park is a non-profit organization with 501(c)(3) status and run by a board of volunteer members and dog lovers.
 The City of Columbia Parks and Recreation Department maintains the land used for the Bark Park, including all repairs to structures and the grounds.
 Their hard work and dedication makes the Bark Park possible.

 NoMA Bark Park board meetings are typically once a month and are open to members, unless an incident requires that part of the meeting to be in executive session.
 If you have a concern and would like to speak to the board about a situation or incident, please email the board chair at: .
 The Board is always eager to hear from Bark Park members.

 Interested in joining the Bark Park Board?
 We'd love to hear from you.
 Please reach out to our Board Chair: .